thomas-ferraz/vox-legis/codes/README.md

 The data is provided in 2 datasets (dataset1 and dataset2) with "falências" and "recuperações judiciais" processes.
 Data extraction was made in both, but further work focussed only in the "falências" processes.

+# Utils

+For this project, it may be useful to commit to Git from Google Colab.
+In order to do so, we've done a tutorial:

+- commit_from_google_colab.ipynb

 # Data Extraction

 This step extracts text data from the files provided and stores it in .csv files in multiple stages, allowing simpler processing of data and portability.
 Each step creates a csv that may be needed for other code, so there is an order to the extraction.